Harissa cod with middle eastern cous-cous

 It’s long been an ambition of mine to cook things based on what looks good in the shop.
 I was in Beanie’s (which is a brilliant shop in Sheffield if you ever get the chance to visit), and was inspired by all of the lovely vegetables and ingredients.
 The colourful carrots, medjool dates, exotic looking squash and courgettes all looked delicious, and I thought something middle eastern would fit the bill nicely.
 Putting it together, I thought a cod loin, marinated in harissa paste on top of a mixed cous-cous would be lovely, and using all of the locally sourced ingredients.

-It was actually very simple to make, and while its vegetarian, the cod loin is incredibly meaty, and goes really well with the herby fruity cous-cous.
+It was actually very simple to make - the cod loin is incredibly meaty, and goes really well with the herby and fruity cous-cous.
 The whole thing is complemented nicely by my really easy fresh carrot and courgette salad.
 It’s quite an easy meal to make, but its a real treat to have in the week.
-If you’re quick, I’ve done a live video of me making it on my instagram (@OTCooks_Eats), but if not, here’s the recipe:

 2 cod loins

 1 1/2 tbsp harissa paste

 1 red pepper